-How to increase the amount of space in your home…
+How to optimise the space in your home…

 - Take control of your space so as to shape it to your own needs!